k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 <img src="../images/option_set_mtable_ex.png" />

-The rules to identify fields with a limited number of distinct values are:
+The rules for identifying fields with a limited number of distinct values are:

 * The field is **not PII** (in order to keep the privacy laws and not to expose sensitive values).
-* The number of distinct values is either below a plugin's threshold (e.g. 0.05) OR below an ```Absolute Threshold```  input parameter (which is set to 15 by default).
+* The number of distinct values is either below a plugin's threshold (e.g., 0.05) OR below an ```Absolute Threshold```  input parameter (which is set to 15 by default).

 Additional rules apply based on the plugin's input parameters, as explained below.